From ovulation tracking to dietary changes, aspiring parents often seek creative ways to boost fertility.

 While some people also try positioning themselves in certain ways, such as lying on their back hugging their knees, or even headstands, it’s not necessary.

-It’s possible using a menstrual cup can help, but there’s no evidence that it does.
-Theoretically, it could help because it would keep the sperm close to the cervix.
-The sperm are in place to make the trip through the cervix, into the uterus and eventually to the egg in the fallopian tube for fertilization.
+The sperm make the trip through the cervix, into the uterus and eventually to the egg in the fallopian tube for fertilization.
 Sperm can live in the uterus for several days.

 Toxic shock syndrome is a very, very rare but serious infection that can occur from extended use of a menstrual cup (though more often associated with tampon use).
-A menstrual cup should not be left in for more than 12 hours.
+A menstrual cup shouldn’t be left in for more than 12 hours.

-The other drawback of this method could be just the stress of having to do another task in order to achieve pregnancy.
-Using the menstrual cup isn’t necessary to conceive (just like laying on your back for a certain time after sex or having sex in a certain position aren’t necessary steps).
-This extra task could feel stressful or cumbersome.
+Using a menstrual cup isn't essential for getting pregnant (just like laying on your back for a certain time after sex or having sex in a certain position aren’t necessary steps), and adding extra tasks may feel burdensome.

 Learn about obstetrics and gynecology services from central Ohio's most experienced team.